nextgis/docs_ngcom/source/collector.rst

    Examples of data collection organizers

 A *participant of data collection* is a person who collects data in the field.
 His task is to describe properties of a real object in the field.
-Before active spreading of mobile devices people collected data using a paper notebook and writing implements.
-Nowadays mobile devices help to simplify this process and decrease a number of mistakes, so that we suppose, that every participant of data collection has a mobile device.
+Before active spreading of mobile devices people collected data using a paper notebook.
+Nowadays mobile devices help to simplify this process and decrease the number of mistakes, so we assume that every participant of data collection has a mobile device.

 Principles of work with NextGIS Collector
 -----------------------------------------

-NextGIS Collector is a technology created for simplifying of spatial data collection in the field.
+NextGIS Collector is a technology created to simplify spatial data collection in the field.

-NextGIS Collector allows an owner of created on nextgis.com Web GIS to organize a team and to begin data collection using mobile devices.
+NextGIS Collector allows the owner of a Web GIS created on nextgis.com to organize a team and to begin data collection using mobile devices.

-NextGIS Collector is a technologic stack allowing to create a dataflow between an organizer and participants of data collection for effective supervision over the process and for an easement of data collection (a process is described in a previous section).
+NextGIS Collector is a technological stack allowing users to create a dataflow between an organizer and participants of data collection for effective process supervision and easier data collection (the process is described in the previous section).

 .. figure:: _static/ngc-data-collection-team-ngc_eng.png
    :name: A place of NextGIS Collector among participants of data collection process
    :align: center

-   A place of NextGIS Collector among participants of data collection process
+   The place of NextGIS Collector in the data collection process

-There are the next stages of data collection process in NextGIS Collector:
+There are several stages of data collection process in NextGIS Collector:

-1. An organizer of data collection registers in nextgis.com_ and creates a Web GIS on `Premium plan <http://nextgis.com/pricing/#premium/>`_.
+1. The organizer of data collection registers in nextgis.com_ and creates a Web GIS on `Premium plan <http://nextgis.com/pricing/#premium/>`_.
+2. The organizer installs `NextGIS Formbuilder <http://nextgis.com/nextgis-formbuilder>`_, creates data collection forms and uploads them to the Web GIS (`see documentation <https://docs.nextgis.com/docs_formbuilder/source/toc.html>`_).
-2. A team of data collection participants registers in nextgis.com_.
+3. A team of data collection participants registers in nextgis.com_.
-3. The organizer of data collection adds a team of data collection participants in his Web GIS and creates a project of data collection.
+4. The organizer of data collection adds a team of data collection participants to his Web GIS and creates a project of data collection.
-4. Data collection participants install the `NextGIS Collector`_ app and join the project.
+5. Data collection participants install the `NextGIS Collector`_ app and join the project.
-5. Data collection participants begin data collection.
+6. Data collection participants begin data collection.
 Data is sent to Web GIS automatically.

 These stages of work with NextGIS Collector could be described schematically as follows: